Dance pad: Soft

-"Soft" pads are thin and made of plastic.
-They generally cost $10–$20 USD.
-They are good for beginners to dance games or casual use, but they have a tendency to move around and wrinkle up during gameplay (unless "modded", such as by gluing or taping them to the top of a piece of plywood or the bottom of a transparent office chair mat).
-They are not usually durable and may wear out easily, but for light use they are quite suitable.
-Manufacturers of soft pads include Konami, BNSUSA, RedOctane, Intec, Mad Catz (Beat Pad), MyMyBox, Naki International, and Nintendo (Action Pad).
-OEM manufacturers include Topway (manufacturer of RedOctane pads), Futime, and many others.
+"Soft" pads are thin and made of flexible plastic, generally costing $10–$20 USD.
+They are intended for light use in a casual setting and have been known to wear out easily.
+Manufacturers of soft pads include Konami, BNSUSA, RedOctane, Intec, Mad Catz (Beat Pad), MyMyBox, Naki, and Nintendo (Power Pad, Action Pad).
+OEM manufacturers include Futime and Topway (manufacturer of RedOctane pads).

-Some soft pads contain stiff foam inserts of the dense or hard varieties to provide more stability and durability.
-The inserts usually ship as three or six puzzle pieces (to allow for a smaller box) which fit together using a dovetail joint and slide into the dance pad, which then zips closed around the foam.
-Certain brands of foam pads put raised plastic sections under the directional buttons to allow them to be more easily felt by a player's feet, so as to help keep them centered on the pad.
+Some soft pads contain rigid foam inserts for stability and durability.
+The inserts usually ship as multiple interlocking pieces to reduce the size of the packaging.
+These fit together using a dovetail joint and slide into the dance pad, which then zips closed around the foam.
+Certain brands of foam pads incorporate raised plastic sections under the directional buttons to allow them to be more easily felt by a player's feet, as well as to keep the player centered on the pad.
 These pads generally cost between $40 and $100.

-It is also possible to modify a pad by attaching it to a hard surface and optionally covering it with clear material; this can increase pad life and keep it from slipping around.

 Hard

-"Hard" pads are usually constructed with metal (and sometimes wood) for durability, and usually come with a raised bar behind the player.
-Arcade machines use very durable metal pads that are designed for heavy use.
-Other hard pads can be purchased for home use with a video game system; the prices can be around US$100 to $350 ($200–$600 for double pads) - $700 to $1000+ online.
-Manufacturers of hard pads include DDRgame, Cobalt Flux, L-TEK, MyMyBox, Brown Box, RedOctane (ceased production as of February 2010 due to company termination) and Naki International.
+"Hard" pads, as used with arcade machines, are usually constructed with metal (and sometimes wood) for durability.
+They typically come with a raised bar behind the player.
+Hard pads can be purchased for home use with a video game system; prices can range from anywhere between $100 and $1,000.
+Manufacturers of hard pads include DDRgame, Cobalt Flux, L-TEK, MyMyBox, Brown Box, RedOctane (who ceased production as of February 2010), and Naki.

-Hard pads are used in all arcade versions of music games that employ dance pads, and often serve as the nec plus ultra for DIY Gamers that attempt to construct "Homebrew pads."
-Many Homebrew kits are ultimately instruction guides for converting soft pads into hard pads, although Homebrew hard pads often feature additional functions such as additional inputs (see below).
+Second-hand arcade hard pads often serve as an ideal base for DIY gamers to construct homebrew pads.
+Homebrew kits often consist of instruction guides for converting soft pads into hard pads, although they often feature additional functions such as additional inputs (see below).